 Transfer of credits

 Required courses for the NYTS degree may be met through transfer of work completed at another school of theological education, but in no case shall any required courses be omitted, even if that should eventuate in a total of more than 90 final credits including the transfers.
 The decision as to whether a transferred course meets an NYTS requirement is made by the Academic Dean.
-Any student graduating with an NYTS degree must complete a minimum of 45 credits in an NYTS program, even if that eventuates in more credits being earned than required for the particular degree.
-Students may transfer up to one-half the credits earned toward another degree to be applied to a degree at NYTS.
+Any student graduating with an NYTS degree must normally complete at least half the credits in an NYTS program, even if that eventuates in more credits being earned than required for the particular degree.
+Students may transfer up to one-half the credits that are already applied toward an earned degree toward a degree at NYTS.

-Students seeking to complete both the MDiv and an MA degree at NYTS (MAPCC or MARE) may transfer up to 24 credits from the MA to the MDiv, and up to 24 credits from the MDiv to the MA.
-Students holding an MPS from the Sing Sing program may apply 18 credits toward the MAPCC, MARE, or MDiv degree.
+Students seeking to complete both the MDiv and MA degrees at NYTS may transfer up to 24 credits from the MA to the MDiv, and up to 24 credits from the MDiv to the MA.
+Students holding an MPS from the Sing Sing program may apply 18 credits of the MPS toward an MA and all 36 toward the MDiv degree.
+In the latter case, however, students are required to relinquish their MPS diploma.
 Credits being transferred from one NYTS degree to another may be applied to meet the required courses of the additional degree.

 Generally no courses are accepted for transfer into either the CP, MPS, or DMin at NYTS.
-Exceptions for the Certificate in Christian Ministry can be made by the Director of the program.
+Exceptions for the CP can be made by the Director of that program.
 In the case of the DMin, advanced standing is granted for those students who have completed work at an institution with which the Seminary has an explicit published agreement, such as the Blanton-Peale residency program in either psychotherapy or marriage and family therapy.
-See the program description for the DMin elsewhere in this publication for more information.
+See the program description for the DMin elsewhere in this publication for further information.